StijnVerdenius/SNIP-it/README.md

 ### Arguments

-The regulare arguments for running are the following.
-Aditionally, there are some more found in utils/config_utils.py.
+The regular arguments for running are the following.
+Additionally, there are some more found in utils/config_utils.py.

 | **argument**          | **description**                                            |**type**|
 |-----------------------|------------------------------------------------------------|-------|